kwmsmith/fwrap/README.txt

  * ifort >= 11.1

-Note on gfortran:  gfortran version 4.3.3 (widely distributed with many OSes) has a C binding bug that renders the compiler unusable for Fwrap's purposes.
+Note on gfortran:  The gfortran series 4.3.x >= 4.3.3 (widely distributed with many OSes) has a C binding bug that renders the compiler unusable for N-D arrays of type logical or character, where N >= 3.
+If you can avoid logical and character arrays more than 2 dimensions, then there's no problem.
-Please let me know if you have success using version 4.3.[4-5], indicating that this bug is fixed in the 4.3.x line.
 (Gfortran works in 4.4.1 and later.)

 Running the Tests
 -----------------

 Fwrap has a pretty good testsuite.
-Getting it running will indicate if everything is working on your system.
+Getting it running will indicate if everything is working on your system and is highly recommended while Fwrap is in beta stage.

-For a failsafe setup, it is necessary to set environment flags to tell Fwrap where to find your system's fortran runtime libraries.
+For a failsafe setup, it is necessary to set environment flags to tell Fwrap where to find your system's fortran runtime libraries and executable.
 For a bash shell, do the following:

     $ export F90=/path/to/fortran/executable

-    $ export LDFLAGS='-L/path/to/fortran/runtime/lib -l<runtimelibname>'
+    $ export LDFLAGS='-L/path/to/fortran/runtime/lib
+     -l<runtimelibname>'

 For gfortran: